Thermodynamics of Quantum Heat Bath: Independence of width of energy shell

 The result can be understood as an example of the idea of ``concentration of measure", but is perhaps more easily understood in probabilistic terms.
 For the given \textit{a priori} measure it is extremely unlikely that the average of the energies of a large number of independent molecules will be anything other than the \textit{a priori} mean $\bar E$, but if we condition on the average being no greater than some specified value $E$, then it will be extremely unlikely that the average will be much less than $E$.

-Putting the matter differently: for large $n$, the least unlikely of all the unlikely events will necessarily dominate.
-Even in the case of the Dirac measure, which corresponds to the treatment usually considered in quantum statistical mechanics based on the enumeration of energy eigenstates, the effect of this concentration of measure to a very thin band ensures that the dependence of the entropy on the choice of the width $\Delta$ drops out in the thermodynamic limit, and that the temperature, which is ill defined for any finite $n$ under the Dirac measure, is well defined in thermodynamic limit.
+Putting the matter differently, we remark that for large $n$ the least unlikely of all the unlikely events will necessarily dominate.
+Even in the case of the Dirac measure, which corresponds to the situation usually considered in quantum statistical mechanics based on the enumeration of energy eigenstates, the effect of this concentration of measure to a very thin band ensures that the dependence of the entropy on the choice of the width $\Delta$ drops out in the thermodynamic limit, and that the temperature, which is ill defined for any finite $n$ under the Dirac measure, is well defined in the thermodynamic limit.
 These conclusions are consistent with the results obtained in \cite{griffiths}. {\bf Proof of Proposition \ref{energy shell prop}}.
-First we note that as a consequence of (\ref{upper bound 2}) it holds for any choice of $\Delta > 0$ that
+As a consequence of (\ref{upper bound 2}) it holds for any choice of $\Delta > 0$ that